wayneIBM/vpc-on-classic/faq.md

 {: faq}
 {: support}

 Yes, you can connect a VPC to other IBM Cloud workloads.
-To set up access to your {{site.data.keyword.cloud}} classic infrastructure from one VPC in each region.
-For more information, see [Setting up access to your classic infrastructure](/docs/vpc-on-classic?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc).
+To set up access to your {{site.data.keyword.cloud}} classic infrastructure from one VPC in each region, see [Setting up access to your classic infrastructure](/docs/vpc-on-classic?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc).

 ## What is the limit on the number of characters in a VPC name?
 {: #faq-1}